Place & Setting Dreams

 Trapped in Care

 When healing becomes confinement.
 You entered the hospital for repair and the system won't release you.
 The exit criteria are unclear, the timeline is undefined, and the institution has become your world.
-The hospital that won't let you leave stages the paradox of care that has exceeded its purpose — when the help itself becomes what you need to escape.
-Cross-link with jail: both stage institutional confinement, but jail = punishment, hospital = care gone too far.
+The hospital that won't let you leave stages the paradox of care that has exceeded its purpose.

 When your own healing capacity is exceeded